-- Last 12 months 3 [2 FT/1 PT] (1 other employment; 1 other reasons; 1 change of occupation). - Previous 12 months 3 [2 FT/1 PT] (2 other employment; 1 change of occupation).
+- Last 12 months 9 (other employment; other reasons; retirement; and change of occupation). - Previous 12 months -9 (other employment; other reasons).

 RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment times, training investments, licensing issues, supply and demand issues, etc., as well as information that would identify trends that may affect recruitment and/or retention efforts.)